 Builds a six block pyramid: 53-54 months

-Progressing in development is the digital palmer grasp of holding a block.
-This is where development speeds up fast.
+After a radial palmer grasp, children progress to using a Digital Palmer Grasp of a Wooden Block.
+When children progress in development is the digital palmer grasp of holding a block, fine motor skill development speeds up fast.
 By holding a block with the pads of the thumb and pointer and middle fingers, kids are working on the in-hand manipulation skills they will need for manipulating a pencil.
 Make it fun while working on this area: Spin the block around with the tips of the fingers.
-These Alphabet blocks

 How does rotation in the hand help with functional skills?
 You need simple and complex rotation to complete these tasks:

-- Rotating a pencil when re-positioning wile writing
+- Rotating a pencil when re-positioning while writing

 - Opening a toothpaste lid

 - Turning knobs

 - Rotating the dial of a combination lock